Minnesota Landscape Arboretum Senior Portraits

 Caitlin also helped out on several occasions by holding one of my MoLight V860II-C Speedlights on a long light stand overhead as a hair light when we needed it.
 Thanks, Caitlin!

 We stayed near the main visitor center so Molly could go back and forth to change outfits as needed and dad carried her cello so we could use it for Molly’s Minnesota Landscape Arboretum senior portraits whenever we needed it.

 The images we created together are really special, the combination of a pretty senior, a cello, great weather and a stunning location is pretty hard to beat!

-The closing images were created in near darkness as we left the arboretum.
-There’s a spot there that I’ve always wanted to use for photography but I’ve never gotten the chance.
+The closing senior picture was created in near darkness as we left the arboretum.
+There’s a spot there that I’ve always wanted to use for a photograph but I’ve never gotten the chance.
 Well, I finally did.

-It was getting pretty dark and the mosquitoes were now joining the party, but these are some pretty cool senior portraits!
+It was getting pretty dark and the mosquitoes were now joining the party, but these are some pretty cool senior pics!
 Thanks guys for letting me give this spot a try.